MichielvdVelde/epub-builder/README.md

 - 🖋️ **Logging**: Integrated logging with adjustable levels (info, warn, error) and optional metadata, providing real-time visibility and debugging information for each stage of the rendering and packaging process.
-- 🛠️ **Error Handling and Debugging**: Custom error types (`IncludeError`, `RenderError`) and detailed logging messages simplify troubleshooting by pinpointing errors in specific templates or processing steps.
+- 🛠️ **Error Handling and Debugging**: Custom error types and detailed logging messages simplify troubleshooting by pinpointing errors in specific templates or processing steps.
 - 📦 **Standards-Compliant EPUB Packaging**: Uses `@zip.js/zip.js` to compress
   and structure EPUB files in a ZIP format, adhering to EPUB’s directory and file organization requirements.